milodraco/SNES-like_audio/README.txt

 =========    Ps: the size of the .mod file should be very small.
 If it's too large, try deleting some samples.
 	     Ps2: to edit the SPC700 Player options, use the spcplay.exe.
 Just DO NOT change the speed, it has to be 100%.

-Usage: paste your input file in the folder and execute the desired .bat file.
+Usage: paste your input file in the folder and execute the .bat file.